-EXPLOSION HAZARD: Never remove cover(s) in a hazardous location.
-Removing cover(s) in a hazardous location could result in an explosion.
+EXPLOSION HAZARD: Never open the enclosure in a hazardous location.
+Opening the enclosure in a hazardous location could result in an explosion.

-Fiberglass Enclosure
+• Fiberglass Enclosure

 The enclosure includes two fasteners at the top and bottom of the door.
 To open the door, lift the clasp to loosen the latch and pull it free of the post, then repeat for the other fastener and open the door.
 To fasten the door, place the latch on the post and press down the clasp; repeat for the other fastener.